Personality vs. Identity: How to Find Your Right Fit

 Practice Identity Minimalism

-Trying on different identities takes open-mindedness and pragmatic problem-solving.
+Trying on different identities takes self-awareness, open-mindedness, willingness to take risks, and pragmatic problem-solving.

-Yes, those traits are influenced by how your brain’s wired, but anyone can do it.
+Your level of each of these traits depends on how your brain’s wired, but anyone can do it.
 It can even be fun.
 And once you get the hang of it, it’s not that hard.

 But this ease of trying on identities has a downside: